rmsa42/minitalk/README.md

 Ok, this is only for the first bit, now for the second and beyond.
 For the subsequent bits, that are `1`,  what we want to know it's the order (if it was the first, `order = 1`, etc ...) because depending on the order we will make another `bitwise` operation called `Left Shift`.
 Basically we will left shift our number one `000000001` 8 times `-` the number of the order of the bit.
 So if the `order = 2` and it's a bit `1` we will left shift `8 - 2` the `00000001` and the result is `01000000`.

 Now with this result `01000000` we will make the `OR` operartion against `00000000` and the result will be `01000000`.
-Basically we just put the bit `1` in rigth spot everu time and in the eigth time we print the char.
+Basically we just put the bit `1` in rigth spot every time and in the eigth time we print the char.

 ## About Signals
 In a Unix system we have a lot of `signals`, whom have their own purpose, like `SIGINT` which is a interrupt signal, but in all this `signals` there are two that their purpose is defined by the `user`.
 The `signals` i am talking about are the `SIGUSR1` and `SIGUSR2`, these don't have predifined purposes so i can use them for whatever i want.
 (More about [signals](https://www.tutorialspoint.com/unix/unix-signals-traps.htm))